DyogenIBENS/FishComparativeAtlas/README.md

 ## References

-FishAtlas takes as input the pre-TGD ancestral chromosomes predictions from:
+FishComparativeAtlas takes as input the pre-TGD ancestral chromosomes predictions from:

 - [Nakatani and McLysaght 2017](https://academic.oup.com/bioinformatics/article/33/14/i369/3953974): Nakatani Y, McLysaght A. 2017.
 Genomes as documents of evolutionary history: a probabilistic macrosynteny model for the reconstruction of ancestral genomes.
 Bioinformatics 33:i369–i378.